 - baby is lethargic or very sleepy at the breast

-- baby’s trunk appears yellow
+- baby’s trunk or eyes appear yellow

 - decrease in urine output and stools